Andrea Matthews

 Chi Rho Cross

 Though the Chi Rho cross was an example of a real cross used by Christians during the 5th century, I put it here because this is my rendition of Ciarán’s cross.
+Note the sharp point.

 Book of Carraig